paulscherrerinstitute/pcaspy/docs/source/tutorial.rst

 Make it asynchronous
 ^^^^^^^^^^^^^^^^^^^^
-As we have noted, the command normally would take undetermined time to finish running.
+As we have noted, the command normally would take an undetermined time to finish running.
 In addition to yield ``MTEST:STATUS`` to indicate completion.
 We could make ``MTEST:COMMAND`` asynchronous, and notify upon completion if client has called *ca_array_put_callback*.

 Add a new field *asyn* to ``COMMAND`` to indicate that this PV finishes writing asynchronously,::